Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-Robert M. Kinser attempted to deliver marijuana (17.5 grams) and tobacco to Lincoln Correctional Center using a DJI Phantom 4 drone.
-The drone crashed outside the prison and was found by an inmate.
-Investigators recovered 13 photographs and 6 video files from the drone's memory card.
-Kinser pleaded no contest and was sentenced to 2 years in prison plus 18 months post-release supervision.
+Robert M. Kinser of Lincoln attempted to deliver marijuana (17.5 grams) and tobacco to Lincoln Correctional Center using a DJI Phantom 4.
+The drone crashed outside the prison and was discovered by an inmate.
+Investigators extracted evidence from the drone's memory card.
+Kinser, with prior felony convictions, pleaded no contest and was sentenced to 2 years in prison plus 18 months post-release supervision.

 February 1, 2018Source